ahlstromcj/seq66/README.md

 ##  Configuration files

-    *   Separates MIDI control and mute-group setting into their own files;
+    *   Separates MIDI control and mute-group setting into their own files.
-        some support for hex notation.
     *   Supports configuration files: ".rc", ".usr", ".ctrl", ".mutes", ".playlist", ".drums" (note-mapping), ".palette", and Qt ".qss".
-    *   Unified keystroke and MIDI control in the ".ctrl" file; defines MIDI In controls for automating Seq66, and MIDI Out controls for displaying Seq66 status in grid controllers (e.g. LaunchPad).
+    *   Unified keystroke and MIDI controls in the ".ctrl" file; defines MIDI controls for automating Seq66 and for displaying Seq66 status in grid controllers (e.g. LaunchPad).
 Basic ".ctrl" files are provided for the Launchpad Mini.

 ##  Non Session Manager